Developers

 How to install

-There are three ways you can install the Red Hat Design System's web components: CDN, NPM, or JSPM.
+There are three ways you can install the Red Hat Design System's Web Components: CDN, NPM, or JSPM.
 Each element's "Code" page includes the same installation information with code snippets that are specific to that element.

 Red Hat CDN

-If you have full control over the page you are using, add an import map to the
+- If you have full control over the page you are using, add an import map to the

 <head>

-, pointing to the CDN, or update any existing import map.
-If you are not
+pointing to the CDN or update any existing import map. - If you are not responsible for the page's

-, request that the page owner makes the
+, request that the page owner makes the change on your behalf.

 <script type="importmap">